InvadingOctopus/comedot/README.md

 > [!IMPORTANT]
 > **Godot 4.3 is required**.
 Embrace the Future ✨

-🚀 **For a quick glance:** See one of the scenes in the `/Templates/Scenes` folder.
+🚀 **For a quick glance:** See one of the scenes in the `/Templates/Scene/` folder.

-🌳 An example of what a player entity's scene tree looks like:
+🌳 An example of what a player entity's node tree looks like:
 ![components-tree]

 ⚙️ **To use this framework for your own games:**